SPR seeks approval from province for new lots

-Sun Peaks Resort LLP (SPR) is seeking Crown grants for new residential three in the East Village and one in the West Village.
+Sun Peaks Resort LLP (SPR) is seeking Crown grants for new residential lots, three in the East Village and one in the West Village.
 After the last lot owned by SPR was sold in 2017 the company is moving ahead with additional development laid out in the resort’s master plan.

 The layout of the lots can be seen in archaeological assessment documents submitted to Sun Peaks Mountain Resort Municipality council at the June 5 special council meeting.